 Look for Errors

 Another way to have an edge in getting out of a ticket is if you find errors on the ticket.
-Mistakes happen, so benefit from another's "oopsies."
+Mistakes happen, so you could benefit from an officer's oversight.
 For instance, as advised by New York Parking Ticket, "Always, without fail, check for omitted, misdescribed, or illegible required elements on the front of your parking ticket.
 If you find a mistake, you win upon application.
-Pay special attention to 'place of occurrence'."
+Pay special attention to 'place of occurrence.'"

 Get Aid from an App

-"There's an app for that," even when it comes to fighting parking tickets.
+Yes, "there's an app for that," even when it comes to fighting parking tickets.
 The #1 choice for managing and disputing parking tickets is Winit for Android and iOS users.
-Just take a pic of your ticket and submit any evidence you may have to the app, and their team will get on it.
+Just take a photo of your ticket and submit any evidence you may have to the app, and their team will get on it.
 They won't charge you unless your ticket is dismissed.
-It's simple and quick and having saved their users more than 6 million bucks, it's worth a shot.
-Right now, Winit is helping NYC drivers, but with their popularity soaring, they should be available coast-to-coast in no time.
+It's simple, quick, and they've saved their users more than 6 million bucks, so it's worth a shot!

 Hit the Books